barfle/signboard/README.md

 User interface
 ==============
 Next up was to modify the ui.xml to replace the sinewave example stuff with a textbox to specify the stocks, and dropdowns to select all the display options.
 The final ui.xml is in this repository.

+Most of the fields in the user interface are drop down boxes and control the display and speed of the ticker.
+The first field is a text box where I add tickers one at a time, separated by a space.

 This is what the finished UI looks like:
 ![Finished signboard user interface](/images/signboard-web.png)